sils-webinfo/movie/README.md

 - A list of movies that match some search criteria.

 ##ID attribute values##
 - *movies*- Applied to a DIV tag.
 The list of movies in this representation.
+This list may contian only one movie.
 - *actors*- Applied to a DIV tag.
 The list of actors in this representation.
 - *genres*- Applied to a DIV tag.
 The list of genres in this representation.
 - *directors*- Applied to a DIV tag.
 The list of directors in this representation.
 - *countries*- Applied to a DIV tag.
 The list of countries in this representation.